Speak with our Summit Experts 24/7

 • Clear evacuation plan

-These factors define a safe Kilimanjaro climb.
+Together, these factors define a safe Kilimanjaro climb.

 Where Climb Kili Fits

-Climb Kili structures every expedition around safety-first principles:
+Specifically, Climb Kili structures every expedition around safety-first principles:

 • Maximum 6 climbers per group